debbie-a/mobileye-project/README.md

-# Mobileye Project - Part 1
+# Mobileye Project

+## Part 1:

 ## Traffic Lights Attention - High success rates...

-Implementation of the function find_tfl_lights()  while finding the coveted kernel for the convolution.
+Detection of source lights in an image using convolution with customized high- and low-pass filters